 - Virtualization Type: Choose the type of virtualization – paravirtual (PV) or hardware virtual machine (HVM) virtualization.
 The instance launched from the created AMI would use the type of virtualization you choose from here

-- Once you’ve filled in the information, click Create button at the bottom-right corner of the Create Image from EBS Snapshot dialog box
+- Once you’ve filled in the information, click Create button at the bottom-right corner of the Create Image from the EBS Snapshot dialog box

 - In the navigation pane, choose AMIs